VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

 * `-replay.maxDatapointsPerQuery` - the max number of data points expected to receive in one request.
 In two words, it affects the max time range for every `/query_range` request.
-The higher the value, the more requests will be issued during `replay`.
+The higher the value, the less requests will be issued during `replay`.
 * `-replay.ruleRetryAttempts` - when datasource fails to respond vmalert will make this number of retries per rule before giving up.
 * `-replay.rulesDelay` - delay between sequential rules execution.
-Important in cases if there are chaining (rules which depends on each other) rules.
-It is expected, that remote storage will be able to persist previously accepted data during the delay, so it will be available for the next rule queries.
-Also, Keep it equal or bigger than `-remoteWrite.flushInterval`.
+Important in cases if there are chaining (rules which depend on each other) rules.
+It is expected, that remote storage will be able to persist previously accepted data during the delay, so data will be available for the subsequent queries.
+Keep it equal or bigger than `-remoteWrite.flushInterval`.

 See full description for these flags in `./vmalert --help`.